DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/installation_inputs.md

 ###Connect the following **ground** connections to the engine sensors:

 - **Sensor-GND**	Located in the upper right of the board near JP6.
-This is used for the TPS sensor ground connection and should be connected directly to the TPS sensor.
+This is used for the TPS sender ground connection and should be connected directly to the TPS sensor.
 - **Sensor-GND**	Located in the upper right of the board near C38.
 This is used for the primary analog sensor signal ground and should be connected to the engine block.
 - **Sensor-GND**	Located in the upper right of the board near C33.
 This is used for the secondary analog sensor signal ground and should be connected to the engine block.